 11. Switch to Silent Shooting Mode

 You never want your photography to interfere with what is happening.
-Set the camera to Silent Shooting Mode so that your shutter sounds aren’t the main event!
+Set the camera to Silent Shooting Mode so your shutter sounds aren’t the main event!

 Shooting